 What Options Should You Choose?

-The next step is choosing the call options that you’d like to write against a given underlying stock.
-In short, most investors choose monthly call options that are slightly out-of-the-money, but you may choose other options based on your individual investment objectives and risk tolerance.
+Once you’ve selected an underlying stock, the next step is choosing which call option to write.
+Most investors favor monthly call options that are slightly out-of-the-money, though your choice should ultimately reflect your individual investment objectives and risk tolerance.

 - Expiration Month: An option’s value decays faster in the final 30 days of its life, which means that most investors stick to monthly call options rather than longer-term options.
 It’s also important to consider months that the underlying stock has earnings reports or other unpredictable events that could have an impact on the price.